Safe Space: WILA + WIF Women’s Initiative

 - To protect you or the public from serious harm — if, for example, you discuss intent and plans to attempt suicide or harm another person.

-Will I be required to name my perpetrator(s)?
+Were participants required to name their perpetrator(s)?

-Is the group really free?
+Was the group really free?

-Who will be facilitating the Safe Space groups?
+Who facilitated the Safe Space groups?

-Due to COVID-19, Safe Space groups are conducted virtually online.
-Otherwise, Safe Space groups take place at our West Los Angeles location which provides a safe, comfortable, accessible, and confidential atmosphere.
-We are conveniently located at 11845 West Olympic Boulevard, Suite 505W, Los Angeles, CA 90064.
+Initially SafeSpace groups took place at WILA’s West Los Angeles clinic which provides a safe, comfortable, accessible, and confidential atmosphere.
+WILA is conveniently located at 11845 West Olympic Boulevard, Suite 505W, Los Angeles, CA 90064.
 Ample street parking is available nearby.